- Driving or being in actual physical control while under the influence of intoxicating liquor;

 Penalties for DUI in Nevada

-A First Offense DUI conviction is punishable by the following: at least 2 days jail or 48 hours of Community Service; a fine of $778, plus fees and assessments; a $60 chemical testing fee for tests conducted at the jail at time of arrest; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and an alcohol/drug awareness class or a period of counseling, as determined by a Judge.
-In addition, whenever the BAC is over .18%, the Judge must order the driver to install a Breath Interlock Device (BID) on a defendant's vehicle as a condition of reinstating a driver's license for a time period of 1 to 3 years.
+A First Offense DUI conviction is punishable by the following: at least 2 days jail or 48 hours of community service; a minimum fine of $400, plus fees and assessments; a $60 chemical testing fee for tests conducted at the jail at time of arrest; a $100 DUI Fee; mandatory in-person attendance at a Victim Impact Panel (VIP) presentation; and an alcohol/drug awareness class or a period of counseling, as determined by a Judge.
+In addition, whenever the BAC is over .18%, the Judge must order the driver to install a Breath Interlock Device (BID) for 1 to 3 years as a condition of reinstating a Nevada driver's license.

 Loss of Driving Privileges